VenkatReddybathuni/Alumni-Relations-Database/README.md

 <br>
 ## Work Distribution
 # Reddybathuni Venkat:
-Worked on backend routes.
+Worked on backend routes.<br>
-Worked on Flash integration and integrating database in a web app using MySQL.
+Worked on Flash integration and integrating database in a web app using MySQL.<br>
-Contributed to the creation of HTML pages that are displayed on the web application.
+Contributed to the creation of HTML pages that are displayed on the web application.<br>
 Worked on github management
 <br>
 # Naga Bhuvith Nakka:
-Helped in integrating database in a web app using MySQL.
+Helped in integrating database in a web app using MySQL.<br>
-Developed an idea for the Front-end.
+Developed an idea for the Front-end.<br>
 Also worked on the UPDATE function and helped on the backend part.
 <br>
 # Kaila Uday Vardhan Reddy:
-Worked on the Front-end of the Web app using HTML.
+Worked on the Front-end of the Web app using HTML.<br>
-Worked on some part of the combined work of G1&G2.
+Worked on some part of the combined work of G1&G2.<br>
 Contributed to the Front-end development of these HTML pages using CSS.
 <br>
 # Koleti Eswar Sai Ganesh:
-Helped in fixing some errors.
+Helped in fixing some errors.<br>
-Assisted with integrating Flask with MySQL.
+Assisted with integrating Flask with MySQL.<br>
 Also worked on the backend part (Delete function).
 <br>
 # Chakradhar Basani:
-Helped in the documentation and worked on the README file.
+Helped in the documentation and worked on the README file.<br>
-Taken screenshots.
+Taken screenshots.<br>
-Also helped in debugging errors during testing.
+Also helped in debugging errors during testing.<br>
 Worked on authentication in flask
 <br>
 # Vubbani Bharath Chandra:
-Tested and ran the web application.
+Tested and ran the web application.<br>
-Also clicked screenshots of successful executions.
+Also clicked screenshots of successful executions.<br>
 Also helped in fixing & debugging errors.
 <br>
 # Sai Charan Miriyala:
-Entered some dummy values and showed these dummy entries on the web page.
+Entered some dummy values and showed these dummy entries on the web page.<br>
-Established necessary connections to thoroughly test both our database and the web application.
+Established necessary connections to thoroughly test both our database and the web application.<br>
-Contributed to the Front-end development of these HTML pages using CSS.
+Contributed to the Front-end development of these HTML pages using CSS.<br>